ymcueva/java-on-aks/README.md

 ```

 Open the generated `values.yaml` file in an editor and fill up Kubernetes Cluster
- target namespace `default` and Application Insights `Instrumentation Key`.
+ target namespace, say `default`, and Application Insights `Instrumentation Key`.
 Like this:

 ```yaml
 namespaces: